 Davis & Wojcik APLC encourages anyone with a criminal history to seek an expungement.
 While modern technology may make it impossible to completely erase criminal history, convicted criminals have not been given a life sentence in the unemployment line.
 An expunged criminal record provides convicted criminals with additional employment rights.
 If those rights are violated, Davis & Wojcik APLC has the knowledge and expertise to seek a monetary recovery.

 Daniel Thompson is an employment lawyer with Davis & Wojcik APLC, a Southern California based law firm with offices located in Temecula and Hemet.
+He is also the author of Land of Liability: A Guide for California Employers.
 He can be reached at (951) 652-9000.
 Davis & Wojcik APLC can also assist clients with expungements.